The Complexity of Shake Slice Knots: Introduction

-We construct $K_{n,c}$ as a satellite knot using two dualizable-patterns and we exploit the nice properties of dualizable patterns both in our proof that our knots are smoothly $n$-shake-slice and in our computation of a lower bound on complexity.
-Although dualizable patterns have been in the literature for awhile already, there is no systematic review of their construction and properties.
-We give such a review here, and we have ironed out a few kinks in the notation, so as to produce a symbolic calculus which one can use to manipulate them while preserving or changing certain of their properties in a controlled way.
-In particular, we append a one page cheat sheet (\autopageref{cheatsheet}) which contains a concise summary of the calculus, and may be used as a reference independently from the rest of this paper.
+The knots $K_{n,c}$ are satellite knots constructed using the dualizable-patterns technology of \cite{miller_knot_2018} and others.
+Our examples are somewhat reminiscent of the examples of \cite[Prop.
+7.6]{cochran_shake_2016}, however Cochran-Ray assume the smooth 4D Poincare conjecture to prove their knots are smoothly shake-slice.
+Our examples, by contrast, are \emph{a priori} smoothly shake-slice because they are built out of patterns with smoothly slice duals.
+This technology has been in the literature for a while, but there is no single, complete reference for it.
+We give one here, and iron out a few kinks in the notation to produce a complete, symbolic calculus for dualizable patterns.
+We append a one page cheat sheet (\autopageref{cheatsheet}) with a concise summary of the calculus which may be used independently from the rest of this paper.

-We give a topological argument following \cite{feller_embedding_2021}[Prop.
-8.8] which shows that the complexity of an $n$-shake-slice knot is bounded below by its 4-ball genus (smoothly or topologically respectively) and thus any of the well known 4-genus bounds can be used to bound the complexity of an $n$-shake-slice knot.
-We give a compatibility criterion for any such invariant, which, if satisfied, allows us to compute the invariant for large families of knots constructed using dualizable patterns.
-We observe that the Levine-Tristram signature of a knot satisfies our compatibility criterion, and we give a general computation of the LT signature of our knots $K_{n,c}$.
-The main technical point ends up being an analysis of how the Levine-Tristram signature changes under the operation of adding $n$ twists to $1+2c$ parallel strands of a knot, assuming that all but one of the strands come with an oppositely oriented partner.